What to Expect in the Shipping Industry: September 2024

-September is a transitional time in many families and many industries.
-School starts, regular season baseball ends, iced coffee gives way to pumpkin spice lattes and Labor Day marks the unofficial beginning of fall.
+September is a transitional time: School starts, regular season baseball ends, iced coffees give way to pumpkin spice lattes, and Labor Day marks the unofficial beginning of fall.

-While the trucking industry doesn’t have clean endings or beginnings (drivers work 24/7), things do start to transition with the falling of the leaves.
-New fruits and vegetables crop up (see what we did there?), construction kicks into a frenzy before it snows in the northern states and retail merchandisers transition from back-to-school to the holiday season.
+While the trucking industry hustles year-round, some aspects of this business do start to shift with the falling of the leaves.
+New fruits and vegetables crop up, construction kicks into a final frenzy before the snow arrives, and retail merchandisers transition from back-to-school items to holiday stock.

-Here at Anderson Trucking Service (ATS), we like to take in a deep breath of crisp fall air and embrace the change of seasons.
-In the past 68 years, patterns have emerged in the trucking industry during September.
-In this article, we’ll outline these patterns, the effect they’ll have on your supply chain and what you can do to plan ahead this year.
+But worry not: Throughout the 69-year history of Anderson Trucking Service (ATS), we’ve observed the patterns that emerge in the transportation industry during September.
+In this article, we’ll outline those patterns, the effect they’ll have on your supply chain, and what you can do to plan ahead this year.

 Step-Deck-Trailers

-But holiday-themed items aren’t the only things moving around the country in September.
-The functional end of the growing season in the Midwest means apples, pumpkins, cabbages, tomatoes, squash and green beans also need to make it to warehouses, grocers and canners across the country.
+But holiday-related items aren’t the only things moving around the country in September.
+The end of the growing season in the Midwest means apples, pumpkins, cabbages, tomatoes, squash, and green beans need to make it to warehouses, grocers, and canners across the country.
 Refrigerated and dry van trailers will have plenty of work to do in these areas of our country.

 Dry Van Capacity in September